Homes by Email

 The short answer is "Incredible".
-The average Beavercreek home is worth 6-8% more this year than last.
-I expect this to slow in 2018 do to increasing interest rates.
-I watch the market in real-time and am thrilled to share the latest info with you via email/text/cell.
+The average Beavercreek home is worth 5-7% more this year than last.
+I do expect this to slow in 2019 for a variety of reasons.
+I watch the market everyday in real-time and am thrilled to share the latest info with you via email/text/cell.

 The new year is well under way—and the outlook on the housing market is very stable.
 After all, 2017 was the best year in the U.S. economic recovery since the recession of 2008-2009.

 With an accelerating economic recovery fueling job and income growth, prospects are good for homeowners and would-be home buyers.